Updated January 2021

 Palo Alto homes start at $2.0M.
 Their outstanding performing K-12 school district commands a high price.
 The chart above shows the distribution of prices for homes by number of bedrooms.
 Palo Alto is home to Stanford University.
 Two great downtown areas, top-performing K-12 schools and a wonderful neighborhood feeling and a very vibrant downtown.
 Click on links to see additional information the Palo Alto Community and Schools.

-The monthly supply of new listings for homes in Palo Alto is consistent with prior six years.
+The supply of New Listings in Palo Alto is consistent with prior six years.
 Note the seasonality with December typically being the low-point during the year.